Jean-Léon Gérôme: Orientalism

 In 1856, Gérôme visited Egypt for the first time.
 His itinerary followed the classic Grand Tour of the Near East, up the Nile to Cairo, across to Faiyum, then further up the Nile to Abu Simbel, then back to Cairo, across the Sinai Peninsula through Sinai and up the Wadi el-Araba to Jerusalem and finally Damascus.
 This heralded the start of many Orientalist paintings depicting Arab religious practice, genre scenes and North African landscapes.

 Among these are paintings in which the Oriental setting is combined with depictions of female nudity.
-The Slave Market, The Large Pool of Bursa, Pool in a Harem, and similar subjects were works of imagination in which Gérôme combined accurately observed Middle Eastern architectural details with idealized nudes painted in his Paris studio.
-(In 2019, the right wing populist German party, Alternative for Germany, used The Slave Market in a campaign poster in the 2019 European Parliament election.)
+The Slave Market, The Great Bath at Bursa, Pool in a Harem, and similar subjects were works of imagination in which Gérôme combined accurately observed Middle Eastern architectural details with idealized nudes painted in his Paris studio.
+(In 2019, the right wing populist party, Alternative for Germany, used The Slave Market in a campaign poster in the 2019 European Parliament election.)

 In his travels, Gérôme collected artefacts and costumes for staging oriental scenes in the studio, and also made oil studies from nature for the backgrounds.
 In an autobiographical essay of 1878, Gérôme described how important oil sketches made on the spot were for him: "Even when worn out after long marches under the bright sun, as soon as our camping spot was reached I got down to work with concentration.
 But Oh!
 How many things were left behind of which I carried only the memory away!
 And I prefer three touches of color on a piece of canvas to the most vivid memory, but one had to continue on with some regret."

 Gérôme's reputation was greatly enhanced at the Paris Salon of 1857 by his display of Egyptian Recruits Crossing the Desert, Memnon and Sesostris, Camels Watering, and Suite d'un bal masqué (purchased by the duc d'Aumale, now in the Musée Condé in Chantilly; a copy made by Gérôme in 1859, The Duel After the Masquerade, is in the Walters Art Museum).